Master’s Degree (MA) in Rehabilitation Counseling

 Psychosocial and Medical Aspects of Disabilities

-Identify psychosocial aspects of a disability and cultural diversity perspectives.
-Articulate an understanding of the social, economic, and environmental forces that may present barriers to a consumer’s rehabilitation.
+Identify psychosocial aspects of a disability and incorporate cultural diversity perspectives.
+Articulate an understanding of the social, economic, and environmental forces that may present barriers to an individual’s rehabilitation.

 Human Growth and Development